anderfjord/node-phantom-cli/OUTLINE.md

 ### Chaining Horseman methods for complex interactions
 - Focuses on chaining Horseman methods together to perform complex interactions.
-Discusses the “create repo” action.
+- Walks through the “create repo” action.

 ### Crawling to gather data
 - Focuses on techniques for gathering data vs interacting with a page.
-Discusses the “get links” and “take screenshot” actions.
+- Discusses the “get links” and “take screenshot” actions.
+- Thoughts on additional data gathering.

 ### Conclusion
 - Brief review of what was covered.